vascoferreira25/tiny-ledger/README.md

 the balance must be non-negative.
 - As the currency was not specified, neither the accounts nor the transactions will have a currency.
+- For simplicity's sake, transaction types will be an Enum.
+In a more complex environment it could be an Entity to allow for the creation of more types on runtime.
+- The transactions endpoints will be associated in the Account controller as they won't be changed independently.
+- The amount in the transactions must always be positive and have a type of either DEPOSIT or WITHDRAWAL.

 ## Running the application